cloudstateio/cloudstate/README.md

-# CloudState - Next Generation Serverless
+# Cloudstate - Next Generation Serverless

 _"We predict that serverless computing will grow to dominate the future of cloud computing."_